Modeling the imprints of large-scale magnetized structures on $\gamma$-rays from extragalactic transients: Fermi -LAT Search for Delayed Signal

-To study large-scale $\gamma$-ray emission in the region around the GRB~221009A event, we used the \texttt{Fermitools} package (v.2.2.0) and \texttt{fermipy} package (v.1.2.0) to produce a test-statistic (TS) map of the GRB~221009A region.
-The TS map covers a region of interest (ROI) of $10^{\circ} \times 10^{\circ}$ area with pixel size of $0.1^{\circ}$.
-A TS map is generated by adding a tentative point source at each location and then calculating the likelihood ratio between the previously optimized model and the best-fit model with the additional source at that location.
-Here, the test statistic is defined as TS \(= -2~{\rm log} \left(\frac{\mathcal{L}_0}{\mathcal{L}_s}\right)\), where $\mathcal{L}_0$ is the likelihood of the original model and $\mathcal{L}_s$ is the likelihood of the model with the additional source.
-To avoid contamination from the GRB, we used 1 GeV--1 TeV events from 5.73 to 456.69 days after the burst trigger \cite{latboat}.
+To study delayed $\gamma$-ray emission in the region around GRB~221009A, we used the \texttt{Fermitools} package (v.2.2.0) and \texttt{fermipy} package (v.1.4.0) to produce a test-statistic (TS) map, covering a region of interest (ROI) of $10^{\circ} \times 10^{\circ}$ with pixel size of $0.1^{\circ}$.
+The map is generated by adding a tentative point source at each location and then calculating the likelihood ratio between the previously optimized model and the best-fit model with the additional source at that location.
+The test statistic is defined as TS \(= -2~{\rm log} \left({\mathcal{L}_0}/{\mathcal{L}_s}\right)\), where $\mathcal{L}_0$ is the likelihood of the original model and $\mathcal{L}_s$ is the likelihood of the model with the additional source.
+To avoid contamination from the GRB, we used 1 GeV--1 TeV events from 5.73 to 456.69 days after the burst trigger \citep{Axelsson_2025}.
 We selected \texttt{P8R3\_SOURCE\_V3} events with event class \texttt{evclass = 128}/ FRONT+BACK event types (\texttt{evtype=3}) and maximum zenith angle cut at $90^{\circ}$ to minimize Earth limb contamination.
-Additional contributions from nearby point sources were modeled using the 4FGL-DR3 catalog and standard background templates for the Galactic diffuse emission {\tt (gll\_iem\_v07.fits)} and the isotropic component {\tt (iso\_P8R3\_SOURCE\_V3\_v1.txt)} within $15^{\circ}$ of the RoI center.
+Additional contributions from nearby point sources were modeled using the 4FGL-DR4 catalog and standard background templates for the Galactic diffuse emission {\tt (gll\_iem\_v07.fits)} and the isotropic component {\tt (iso\_P8R3\_SOURCE\_V3\_v1.txt)} within $15^{\circ}$ of the RoI center.